Wedding of Harald, Crown Prince of Norway, and Sonja Haraldsen: Wedding

 The ceremony began at 17:00 local time.
 Dr Fridtjov Søiland Birkeli, Bishop of Oslo, presided over the Church of Norway ceremony at Oslo Cathedral.
 The cathedral was decorated with more than 2500 roses, marguerites, freesias, sweet peas and gladioli.

 3000 soldiers lined the processional route from the Royal Palace to the cathedral.
 The bells of Oslo City Hall rang from 16:30 local time on.
 Crown Prince Harald and his best man led the procession.

 Music

-The bride was escorted into the church by King Olav V to Trumpet Tune and Airs by Henry Purcell.
+Sonja was escorted into the church by King Olav V to Trumpet Tune and Airs by Henry Purcell because the bride's own father Karl August Haraldsen, died nine years earlier prior meeting Harald, nor her brother Haakon Haraldsen, the last direct living male relative.
 During the service, the Norwegian Student Choral Society sang Herre Gud!
 Dit dyre navn og ære (Lord God, your precious name and glory) by Petter Dass, the congregation sang the hymn Til kjærleik Gud oss skapte (In love God created us) by Bernt Støylen.
 Norwegian soprano Aase Nordmo Løvberg sang Alt står i Guds faderhånd (Everything rests in God the Father's hand) by N. F. S. Grundtvig.
 The bride and groom left the church to Johann Sebastian Bach's Prelude in E♭ major, BWV 552/1.